elekhMindaugas/Excel-project/README.md

 # Excel-project
-This is an example of sales analysis made in MS Excel.
+This is an example of sales analysis, insights and recommendations made in MS Excel.